megakemp/megakemp.github.io/_posts/2014-05-09-a-gentle-introduction-to-mechanical-keyboards.md

 Mechanical keyboards, on the other hand, are **built to last**.

-As a testimony of their extreme durability, I can tell you that the oldest one in my collection is an [Apple Extended Keyboard II](http://en.m.wikipedia.org/wiki/Apple_Extended_Keyboard) dated 1989 and it works like a charm.
+As a testimony of their extreme durability, I can tell you that the oldest one in my collection is an [Apple Extended Keyboard II](http://en.m.wikipedia.org/wiki/Apple_Extended_Keyboard) dated all the way back to 1989 and it still works like a charm.

 <a href="{{ site.url }}/assets/{{ page.assets }}/appleextendedkeyboardII_hires.jpg">
 <img src="{{ site.url }}/assets/{{ page.assets }}/appleextendedkeyboardII.jpg"